Shiva (Judaism): "Sitting" shiva

 "Sitting" shiva refers to the act of sitting on low stools during times of mourning.
-As mentioned in the Book of Job, upon mourning, Job's friends "sat down with him upon the ground seven days and seven nights".
+The practice is modelled after the Book of Job, where Job's friends joined him while he was mourning and "sat down with him upon the ground seven days and seven nights".
 Therefore, originally, individuals who were observing a period of mourning were required to turn couches or beds over and sit on the ground.
 After time, modifications towards this rule were made.
-The Halakhah states that an individual is required to sit on low stools, or on the floor.
-The individual partakes in sitting on a low stool in order to signify their lack of concern for personal comfort during their time of mourning.
+The Halakhah states that an individual is required to sit on low stools or on the floor in order to signify their lack of concern for personal comfort during their time of mourning.

 Mourning finds its expression in the sorrow and anguish of the soul and in symbolic, external actions.
 Different communities have practised different customs during the actual process of "sitting" shiva.
 Sephardic Jews no longer sit whilst draped in their Tallit, but Yemenite Jews still follow the ancient Jewish custom of sitting seven days whilst draped in a Tallit.
 The practice is alluded to in the Talmud (Mo'ed Katan), and in the writings of the early rabbinic authorities.